zuiko21/minimOS/architecture.md

 - **Drivers** will interact with *hardware*, either directly or thru *firmware*
 - **Firmware** is of course *hardware-specific*, but may call some *Kernel* functions

-Eagle-eyed reader may have noticed the **yellow fringing** around the *apps-to-kernel* arrow... while user apps are not *expected* to call the Firmware *directly*, there is nothing preventing it.
+Eagle-eyed readers may have noticed the **yellow fringing** around the *apps-to-kernel* arrow... while user apps are not *expected* to call the Firmware *directly*, there is nothing preventing it.
 Actually, a "plain" 6502 may do it without effort, as the firmware's [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) is pretty much the same as the Kernel's (call via `JSR` and ending in `RTS`).
 The 65816 makes it more difficult, as the Kernel uses a different